dkvilo/proxima/Readme.md

-# FMeta Spec 0.1
+# Proxima Spec 0.1
-FMeta is a Domain-specific language to serialize Game-Level data.
+Proxima is a Domain-specific language to serialize Game-Level data.
 It was designed for my upcoming puzzle game.

 # Specification overview